Dyson V6 Review

 This model does very well at cleaning other areas of your home besides your floor, delivering one of the better performances of the entire group.
 You can use the V6 with the extension for reaching hard to reach places, or without for counters or tables.
 However, the V6 has significantly fewer included attachments than the V8 or the Shark Rocket, reducing its versatility.

 This is a cordless vacuum, making it quick to setup and use.
 Unfortunately, this model didn't have a stellar battery life, lasting for less than 7 minutes on max power.
-The chart below shows how this compares to the rest of the cordless vacuums in the group.

 This model takes about 3 hours to completely recharge.
 Finally, this vacuum is not stable enough to stand on its own and must be stored in its wall mount.